Understanding Plant-based Nutrition Whole

 - Foods high in vitamin C, such as citrus fruits and bell peppers, can support immune function and promote wound healing.

 By tailoring our diet to incorporate whole foods with specific nutrients, we can optimize our body’s natural healing processes.
+This relates directly to plant-based nutrition whole practices.

 Recipes for healing meals